61c-teach/sp20-lab-starter/lab13/README.md

 2. Second task, **chunking**: if there are N threads, break the vectors into N contiguous chunks, and have each thread only add that chunk (like the figure above).

 Hints:
 * Use the two functions we listed above somehow in the for loop to choose which elements each thread handles.
 * You may need a special case to prevent going out of bounds for `v_add_optimized_chunks`.
 Don't be afraid to write one.
 * As you're working on this exercise, you should be thinking about false sharing--read more [here](https://software.intel.com/en-us/articles/avoiding-and-identifying-false-sharing-among-threads) and [here](https://en.wikipedia.org/wiki/False_sharing).

-Fact: For this exercise, we are asking you to manually split the work amongst threads.
-Since this is such a common pattern for software, the designers of OpenMP actually made the `#pragma omp for` directive to automatically split up independent work.
+For this exercise, we are asking you to manually split the work amongst threads since this is a common pattern used in software optimization.
+The designers of OpenMP actually made the `#pragma omp for` directive to automatically split up independent work.
 Here is the function rewritten using it. **You may NOT use this directive in your solution to this exercise**.

 ```
 void v_add(double* x, double* y, double* z) {
-	#pragma omp parallel
-	{
-		#pragma omp for
+	#pragma omp parallel for
 	for(int i=0; i<ARRAY_SIZE; i++)
 		z[i] = x[i] + y[i];
 }
-}
 ```

 Test your code with:

 ```
-make v_add
+make v_add && ./v_add
-./v_add
 ```

 ### Checkpoint

 * Show the TA or AI checking you off your code for both optimized versions of `v_add` that manually splits up the work.
 Remember, you should not have used `#pragma omp for` here.
 * Run your code to show that it gets parallel speedup.
 * Which version of your code runs faster, chunks or adjacent?
-What do you think the reason for this is?
-Explain to the person checking you off.
+Explain the reason for the performance difference.

 ## Exercise 3 - Dot Product